 Step 1: Prep Your Turkey and Brine

-If your using a frozen turkey you need to allow time for it to defrost, it is recommended to thaw your turkey in the refrigerator.
-If you are using the refrigerator, keep the turkey in its original packaging.
-You need to allow 24 hours for every 4 to 5 pounds of turkey
+If you’re using a frozen turkey, you must allow time to defrost.
+It is recommended that you thaw your turkey in the refrigerator.
+If you use the fridge, keep the turkey in its original packaging.
+You need to allow 24 hours for every 4 to 5 pounds of turkey.

-To a large saucepan add the apple juice, brown sugar and salt, over a high heat bring to the boil making sure you stir until the sugar has dissolved.
+Add the apple juice, brown sugar, and salt to a large saucepan.
+Over high heat, bring to a boil, stirring until the sugar has dissolved.

-Boil for one minute once dissolved then remove from the heat.
-Cool at room temperature then refrigerate until 40°F.
+Once dissolved, boil for one minute, then remove from the heat.
+Cool at room temperature, then refrigerate until 40°F.

-In a large container, add the remaining ingredients together into the apple juice mixture.
+Add the remaining ingredients to the apple juice mixture in a large container.
 Place the turkey into the brine breast side down.
 You might need to weigh down the turkey with a weight to keep it fully submerged.
-Set aside in the fridge for 12 – 24 hours (for best results leave for 24 hours).
+Set aside in the fridge for 12 – 24 hours (for best results, leave for 24 hours).

 Dry the Turkey:

-After 12 (or ideally 24) hours remove the turkey from the brine.
-Thoroughly pat dry with paper towels and set on a rack inside a baking tray lined with baking paper and set in the fridge to air dry overnight undercovered.
-This step is not essential but will give you a nice crispy turkey skin.
+Remove the turkey from the brine after 12 (or ideally 24) hours.
+Thoroughly pat dry with paper towels, set on a rack inside a baking tray lined with baking paper, and set in the fridge to air dry overnight undercover.
+This step is not essential, but it will give you nice crispy turkey skin.

 Optional – Inject Your Turkey

-Add some butter to a bowl, cover with a paper towel, and microwave for 30 seconds.
-After it has melted, pour some oil, the paprika, sea salt, bbq rub, lemon pepper, black pepper and cayenne pepper into the bowl and whisk until combined.
+Add butter to a bowl, cover with a paper towel, and microwave for 30 seconds.
+After it has melted, add oil, paprika, sea salt, BBQ rub, lemon pepper, black pepper, and cayenne pepper to the bowl and whisk until combined.

-You’ll now want to add the marinade into a Marinade Injecting Syringe and inject the marinade into the turkey breast and thighs.
-When you’re injecting the turkey, stick the injector into the turkey breast and move it around to distribute the melted butter throughout the muscle fibers.
+You’ll now want to add the marinade to a Marinade Injecting Syringe and inject it into the turkey breast and thighs.
+When injecting the turkey, stick the injector into the turkey breast and move it around to distribute the melted butter throughout the muscle fibers.

 Step 2: Truss the Turkey